 Should your student(s) need picked up before the scheduled dismissal, please phone ahead to allow us to prepare your student(s) for leaving early.
-When you arrive please pull up to the main entrance and call the office from your vehicle.
-We will escort your child out to you and allow you to sign out your child from your vehicle.
+When you arrive please enter the main office and sign out your child(ren).

 Change of Plans